Nimdy/voting-system-blockchain/README.md

 24. Voting stats are displayed publicly for all to see.

+Here is the concept I have the network on which this will run on.

+The blockchain will run on the VET as a decentialized network with Validator Nodes placed in secure locations.
+(Maybe each state will have validator nodes...
+IDK... but validator nodes will be required)

 This is designed with the thought process of a "Perfect World", I know there are many questions and concerns about mail-in voting, out of state voting, absentee and early voting..etc...etc